hdrhbbu1/johnpmorris.github.io/pages/blog/creating-themeable-websites-using-currentcolor.md

 ---
-title: Creating dynamically theme-able websites using CSS currentColor
+title: Dynamically theme-able websites using CSS currentColor
 category: CSS, Outfit
-date: July 3rd 2016
+date: 2016-7-3
 ---

 ## First of all, what is currentColor?